dowerner/MipsSim/README.md

 * Executing programs written in the MIPS assembler language
 * Read and edit Registers and Memory at runtime
 * Save/Load Memory content to a file at runtime
-* Save/Load Register content to a file at runtim
+* Save/Load Register content to a file at runtime
 * Configure size of the main memory of the simulated computer

 ## User Interface
-The user interface in MipsSim consits of the following components.
+The user interface in MipsSim consists of the following components.

 ### Menu Bar
 On the top left of the menu bar the file menu can be found.
 The file menu allows saving, loading and opening code files.
 The file menu also allows the user to save the current content of the main memory of the virtual computer to a file as well as the content of the registers.
 Both of those file types can then be loaded back into the program.